dmitrypol/dmitrypol.github.io/_posts/2016-11-01-rails-many-dbs.md

 Let's imagine we are building a blogging platform with [Ruby on Rails](http://rubyonrails.org/).
 We will have UI where users can manage their profiles, create articles, etc.  We also need a separate publishing server that can display millions of pages per day.
 And we need a service to run various background processes, generate reports, aggregate page views, etc.

-Disclaimer - this post will cover topics (caching, microservices, background jobs) that I already discussed in preivous articles.
+Disclaimer - this post will cover topics (caching, microservices, background jobs) that I already discussed in previous articles.
 But instead of going into details I want to focus on combining various approaches.

 * TOC
 {:toc}